 Gender diversity, the most important independent variable in this study, is estimated in different ways.
-Typically, we define it as the percentage of women on the board (GD1) which basically represents the share of female members on the total number of board members.
+Typically, we define it as the percentage of women on the board (GD1) which basically represents the share of female members to the total number of board members.
 Nevertheless, given that a board composed only by male members or female members is characterized by lack of diversity, we follow Martín-Ugedo and Minguez-Vera (2014) and Abad, Lucas-Pérez, Minguez-Vera, and Yagüe (2017) and use two additional indexed measures of gender diversity that take into account the proportion of both gender categories.
 These indexed measures correspond to the Blau (1977) Index (GD2) and the Shannon (1948) Index (GD3) of diversification.
-Blau Index is computed as $GD2 = 1 - \sum{i=1}^{n} P_i^2$ , where $P_i$ corresponds to the proportion of directors in each n = 2 gender categories (male and female members).
-The range of values of GD2 variable is between 0, when there is no gender diversity at all, meaning that there are only male members or female members on the board, and 0.5 when there is an equal proportion of male and female members on the board.
-The Shannon Index is calculated with the same inputs as Blau Index as $GD3 = \left| \sum{i=1}^{n} Ln P_i^{P_i} \right|$ .
-GD3 variable takes values between 0, when there is no gender diversification and 0.693 when there is an equal proportion of each gender category.
-This index assumes that GD3 = 0 when $P_i = 0$ .
-G2 and GD3 variables are highly correlated as observed in Table 4, but GD3 is more sensitive to small changes in gender diversity that GD2 due to its logarithmic transformation (Abad et al., 2017) -as observed when comparing their standard deviations shown in Table 3-.
-Hence, we look at these measures as complementary measures of board gender diversity than substitute indicators, and due to that, both are used in our estimations.
+Blau Index is computed as $GD2 = 1 - \sum{i=1}^{n} P_i^2$, where variable takes values between 0, when there is no gender diversification and 0.693 when there is an equal proportion of each gender category.
+This index assumes that GD3 = 0 when $P_i = 0$.
+G2 and GD3 variables are highly correlated as observed in Table 4, but GD3 is more sensitive to small changes in gender diversity that GD2 due to its logarithmic transformation (Abad et al., 2017) - as observed when comparing their standard deviations shown in Table 3.
+Hence, we look at these measures as complementary measures of board gender diversity rather than substitute indicators, and due to that, both are used in our estimations.